talkable/talkable-docs/_sources/android_sdk/testing.rst.txt

 .. code-block:: java

-   String initialSiteSlug = null; // pass null to use the siteSlug specified in your manifest boolean debug = true;
+   String initialSiteId = null; // pass null to use the Site ID specified in your manifest boolean debug = true;

-   Talkable.initialize(this, initialSiteSlug, debug, null);
+   Talkable.initialize(this, initialSiteId, debug, null);

 You can use the last param to pass a custom device ID, allowing you to switch between user identities manually.
 This way you can use a single device to pose as an Advocate or Friend and easily replicate various scenarios.
 The custom device ID